 Led by internationally recognised researchers, you’ll study the laws of physics and explore how these principles are applied in our everyday life – from understanding the nature of time to developing new technologies.

-Combine your scientific and mathematical knowledge with skills in computer programming and statistics to understanding theories relating to quantum mechanics, biophotonics, astronomy or astrophysics.
+Combine your advanced scientific and mathematical knowledge with skills in computer programming and statistics to understand theories relating to quantum mechanics, biophotonics, astronomy or astrophysics.
 Or apply your knowledge to develop advanced materials, electronic and optical devices.

 Your high-level technical, analytical and problem-solving skills will lead you to a wide range of rewarding opportunities in sectors such as education, finance, engineering, computing and management.

-Alternatively, continue into a higher-research degree to kick-start your career in research to uncover new scientific knowledge or apply your findings to develop new devices, products or processes.
+Alternatively, continue into a higher degree by research to uncover new scientific knowledge or apply your findings to develop new devices, products or processes.